Bali vs Lombok: An Honest Comparison

 A bit confusing, isn’t it, to have a “Kuta” on both islands?

 Kuta (Bali) is overcrowded, tacky and pricy.
 It’s full of bars, restaurants and beach clubs.
 Kuta Beach is…I call it disgusting, some find it barely okay.
-I am baffled by all the people who call Kuta (Bali) a surfers’ paradise – never seen a single surfer there.
+I am baffled by all the people who call Kuta (Bali) a surfers’ paradise – never a single surfer there.

 Kuta (Lombok) is quiet and slow.
 The main strip is indeed touristy but not overly so.
 The traffic is light and everything is within walking distance.
 There are a few bars to keep the party going.
 The beach is clean and pretty.
 Not a surfers’ paradise either but there are other suitable beaches around.